ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ---

-## How do I remove my charitable giving information from the additional payee field mid-Dutch Auction?
+## How do I remove charitable giving information from the additional payee field mid-Dutch Auction?

 If charity information is entered as an additional payee field and you would like to remove this information prior to decreasing your tier below 0.25 ETH, please adjust the additional payee field to either 0x0000000000000000000000000000000000000000 or to your own wallet address and adjust the additional payee percentage to 0% before submitting the next price tier.
 These fields cannot be blank once the dutch auction has begun.